SlyCooperReloadCoded/SlyCooperReloadCoded/README.md

 - Facts don't care about your feelings.
 - Interpreting a person's words before interpreting their intent has disasterous results.
 - Treat others the way you want to be treated.
-- Facts and truths, by definition, cannot be offensive, since offense is rooted in opinion.
+- Facts and truths by definition cannot be offensive, since offense is rooted in opinion.
 - Ignorance only equals compliance or agreement if sufficient evidence proves you're in the wrong.
 - Judge a person by what they CAN do, not what they CAN'T or DON'T do.
 - Listen to the smallest voice before paying attention to the loudest voice.